Chapter 7 - Your health

 - receive an allowance for specific service-related amputations or blindness.

-A Gold Card is also issued to a war widow or widower in receipt of the war widow's or war widower’s pension.
+A Gold Card is also issued to recipients of the war widow's or war widower’s pension.

 A Gold Card is issued to those eligible for treatment under the Military Rehabilitation and Compensation Act 2004 (MRCA) if: